-Translation Strategies Applied

-(1) If the singular form of the pronoun would not be natural when referring to a group of people, or if the readers would be confused by it, use the plural form of the pronoun.

-This is what Yahweh says,

-"For three sins of Edom,

-even for four,

-I will not turn away punishment,

-because he pursued his brother with the sword

-and cast off all pity.
-His anger raged continually,

-and his wrath lasted forever."
-(Amos 1:11 ULT)

-This is what Yahweh says,

-"For three sins of Edom,

-even for four,

-I will not turn away punishment,

-because they pursued their brothers with the sword

-and cast off all pity.
-Their anger raged continually,

-and their wrath lasted forever."
+Translation Strategies Applied (1) If using the singular form of the pronoun when referring to a group of people would not be natural in your language, use the plural form of the pronoun.
+This is what Yahweh says, "For three sins of Edom, even for four, I will not turn away punishment, because he pursued his brother with the sword and cast off all pity.
+His anger raged continually, and his wrath lasted forever."
+(Amos 1:11 ULT) This is what Yahweh says, "For three sins of Edom, even for four, I will not turn away punishment, because they pursued their brothers with the sword and cast off all pity.
+Their anger raged continually, and their wrath lasted forever."
 And I arose in the night, myself and a few men with me.
 And I was going up by the wadi at night, and I was looking intently at the wall.
 And I turned back, and I entered by the gate of the valley, and I returned.
-(Nehemiah 2:12a,15 ULT)

-And I arose in the night, myself and a few men with me. ...
+(Nehemiah 2:12a,15 ULT) And I arose in the night, myself and a few men with me. ...
 And we were going up by the wadi at night and we were looking intently at the wall.
 And we turned back and we entered by the gate of the valley, and we returned.
 Next we recommend you learn about: